 You’ll find a host of cuisines across the town from typical Cornish seafood dishes to Italian, Asian, and of course British pub classics.
 I’ve selected the top picks of these for you to enjoy.

+Dining out is one of the best things to do in Newquay!
 So whether you’re looking for a meal with a view, cheap eats, or Michelin quality, you won’t be disappointed.

 15 Best Restaurants in Newquay

 Having eaten out in Newquay for years, I’ve compiled this list of my favorite restaurants in the town based on the quality of the food, service, location, my personal opinion, and customer reviews (so you know this list is the best of the best).
+Newquay is one of the best places to visit in all of Cornwall and I’m sure you won’t be disappointed by the food scene.

 1. The Fish House (Best Restaurant in Newquay Overall)